 Visiting Professor for Distinguished Teaching

-The University Center for Human Values invites nominations and applications for the Laurance S. Rockefeller Visiting Professorship for Distinguished Teaching.
-We aim to make individual appointments for the following: Spring 2018, Spring 2019, Spring 2020, 2018-19 and 2019-20.
+The University Center for Human Values invites applications for the Laurance S. Rockefeller Visiting Professorship for Distinguished Teaching.
+We aim to make an appointment for the Spring 2021 term.

-These visiting professorships were established as part of Princeton’s 250th Anniversary teaching initiatives, enabling the University Center to bring to campus excellent undergraduate teachers and scholars whose teaching and research explicitly examine values in public and private life.
-Candidates in all fields are eligible but special consideration for Spring 2018 applications will be given to scholars who have a demonstrated expertise in teaching related to environmental ethics and political theory and for Spring 2019 and Spring 2020 to scholars who have a demonstrated expertise in teaching related to service and civic engagement, human rights or ethics and public policy.
-Recent holders of these positions have been appointed at their home institutions in Comparative Literature, History, Politics, Philosophy, Psychology and Sociology.
-Ten-month positions bring a full salary.
-Five-month positions (half of a ten-month faculty position) bring a commensurate proportion of salary.
+This visiting professorship was established as part of Princeton’s 250th Anniversary teaching initiatives, enabling the University Center to bring to campus excellent undergraduate teachers and scholars whose teaching and research explicitly examine values in public and private life.
+Candidates in all fields are eligible but special consideration for Spring 2021 applications will be given to scholars who have a demonstrated expertise in teaching political theory.
+This is a one-semester position (half of a nine-month faculty position) and brings a commensurate proportion of a full year salary.

 Visiting professors normally teach one undergraduate course, organize at least one event focused on pedagogy, and participate in seminars, colloquia, and other activities of the University Center for Human Values.
 They also enjoy access to Firestone Library and to a wide range of activities throughout the University.

-The appointment committee will consider applicants on the basis of:
+The appointment committee will consider nominees on the basis of:

 - The quality of their teaching and relevance to the purposes of the University Center for Human Values;